Aurora211/SrunLogin-for-SZU/README.md

 Note: **This program has been optimized specifically for the Srun network management system at Shenzhen University**

+## Features

+- [x] **Automatic Login**: Automatically log in to the network when the network is disconnected
+- [x] **Single Login**: Just login the network for once, typically used for login in the server terminal
+- [x] **Fully Support System Proxy**: Support HTTP and HTTPS proxy settings, can be used in a network environment with proxy
+- [x] **DNS Compatibility**: Compatible with DNS settings, can be used in a network environment with customized DNS settings
+- [ ] **ACID Auto Detection**: Automatically detect the ACID value of the network login page, no need to manually find it

 ## File Introduction
 - **dist**: Contains compiled executable files
 - **logs**: Program log storage area